 This recorded the following:

 Most of the surviving returns relate to parishes in Co.
-Antrim, and details will be found in Chapter 13.
+Antrim, and details will be found in the browse section.
 An online transcript, of doubtful accuracy, is also available.
 The comments above on transcripts and abstracts of the 1841 census also apply to 1851.
 They are online at census.nationalarchives.ie, FamilySearch.org, FindMyPast.ie and Ancestry.com.

 The official destruction of the returns for these years was commendably